 - Pre-enrollment applications to the program may be obtained from the Health and Education Division Office, the Coordinator of the Funeral Service Education program, or at www.arc.losrios.edu/fse.
 The Funeral Service Education program currently accepts students once per year for the Spring semester which begins in January.
 Deadline to submit the application is by the second Friday in November.

 - Only students who meet the pre-enrollment requirements and follow the pre-enrollment procedures will be considered for the program.

-- Selection is based on a random selection process should the number of applicants exceed available space in the program.
+- Selection is based on a random selection process among eligible applicants should the number of applicants exceed available space in the program.

 - Students admitted to the Funeral Service Education program are required to have a physical examination, laboratory and licensing agencies inoculations, drug screen, and background check by the completion of the first semester of the program.
 Students are responsible for any costs incurred related to meeting the health requirements.

-- If a minimum number of qualified applicants are not received, enrollment will be delayed until the following semester, at which time applicants will need to reapply.
+- If a minimum number of qualified applicants are not received, enrollment will be delayed until the following semester, at which time applicants will be required to reapply.

 Upon completion of this program, the student will be able to: